FreakC-Foundation/discord.fclang/README.md

 This project is licensed under the MIT license

-You can copy the source code and make it yours, since basically this is a clone of [discord.bat](https://github.com/mininmobile/discord.bat).

-Consider checking out the discord.bat too.
+You can copy the source code and make it yours, since basically this is a clone of [discord.bat](https://github.com/mininmobile/discord.bat), consider checking out discord.bat too.